texas-robocamp/texas-robocamp.github.io/tutorials/programming/first_program.md

 permalink: first_program.html
 ---

-{% include callout_synchronize.html comment="Feel free to do this section at the pace of the slowed partner, so both of you completely understand it.
-However, for the first few pieces of the programming tutorial, we will be lecturing along with students performing the tutorial, so if you are ahead and have a question, please wait for the class to catch up or for a period when there is no lecturing." %}
+{% include callout_synchronize.html comment="Do this section at the pace of the slower partner, so both of you completely understand it.
+We will be lecturing along with students performing the tutorial, so if you are ahead and have a question, please wait for the class to catch up or for a period when there is no lecturing." %}

-It's customary in the world of computer science that whenever you learn a new programming language, you always begin by writing a program to display the text "Hello World."
-In programming, displaying text is referred to as "printing," so we're going to learn how to print "Hello World".
+It's customary when you learn a new programming language, to write a program to display the text "Hello World."
+Displaying text is often referred to as "printing" it, so we're going to learn how to print "Hello World".

 ## Main